CatalysmsServerManager/docs/docs/en/PrismaCore/chat-commands.md

 Teleports yourself back to your previous location after using a teleport command.

-As of CPM Version 5.26, the Move and FlyTo commands can be used on Offline players.
+As of PrismaCore Version 5.26, the Move and FlyTo commands can be used on Offline players.
 If you teleport to an Offline player, it will place you at their last known location.
 If you Move an offline player, the moment they log on, it will teleport them to the Move destination automatically.

 ### Player Protection

 Admins have the ability to place a protective bubble around a player.
 This bubble will automatically kill all hostile creatures (but not players!) that enter the 25 meter radius of the bubble.
 This command can be used to protect yourself from zombies while you are out-of-window doing Admin things, or even used to place a shield around a new player who is being overwhelmed by zombies during a horde night.
-This chat command triggers the [console command](/en/CPM/console-commands.html) _protectplayer_.
+This chat command triggers the [console command](/en/PrismaCore/console-commands.html) _protectplayer_.

 /bubble